Anushree0113/Anushree0113/README.md

-# Anushree Paul
+# 👋 Hi there!
+I'm Anushree
-👋 Hi there!
-I'm Anushree, a passionate Software Developer with **1.5 years** of experience at **Global IDs** in the **Data Discovery** domain.
+A passionate Software Developer with **1.5 years** of experience at **Global IDs** in the **Data Discovery** domain.
 I specialize in building robust, scalable software solutions and work with a variety of technologies to enable efficient data discovery and management.

-## About Me
+## 😀 About Me

 🔧 **Role**: Software Developer